Miracle Landing: Production

 Principal photography for Miracle Landing took place in Honolulu, Oahu, Hawaii.
 The aircraft used for the movie, bearing the colors of the fictitious Paradise Airlines, is a Boeing 737-297CT (Advanced), registered as N70723.
 At the time, it was owned by Aloha Airlines, the airline involved in the Flight 243 incident.
-That aircraft was used by WestJet Airlines in Canada until 2002 (re-registered as C-GCWJ).
+That aircraft was used by WestJet in Canada until 2002 (re-registered as C-GCWJ).
 The aircraft was later scrapped in 2003.

 Reception

 Miracle Landing was considered an authentic and accurate portrayal of Aloha Airlines Flight 243.
 In his later review, Sergio Ortega said: "Miracle Landing is one of the most technically accurate air disaster movies ever."

 Miracle Landing won the 1990 Primetime Emmy Award for Outstanding Individual Achievement in Special Visual Effects.